Ibrahim220/Timestamp-Microservices/README.md

 # Timestamp-Microservices
-api to provide unix and utc version for a given date
+api to provide unix and utc version of a given date